robertmatthees/ga-rm.js-Interaction-Tracking-for-Google-Analytics/README.md

 <h2>Test your Tracking</h2>

-The best way to test your new tracking is via the Event-Section of the Real Time Report in your Google Analytics Account.
+The best way to test your new tracking is via the <b>Event-Section of the Real Time Report</b> in your Google Analytics Account.

 -------